Frequently Asked Questions

 - Pawsitism is also able to do what we do things for the support of many volunteers.
 Our largest group of volunteers are our puppy raisers.
 Every volunteer puppy Raiser helps with raising a puppy.
 Learn more about our puppy raising program.

-Pawsitism uses golden retrievers and crosses between Golden retrievers and standard poodles.
-Most of our dogs come from select readers with in the state.
+Pawsitism uses Golden Retrievers and crosses between Golden Retrievers/Standard Poodle and Bernese Mountain Dogs/Standard Poodles.
+Most of our dogs come from select breeders within the state.
 These puppies are donated from these breeders to our training program each year.

 We do not train from outside of the Pawsitism program to be assistant stars.
 Please check out RUFF Academy Real Life Dog Training to be able to assist in evaluating And training a pet dog to become an assistance dog.